Adham2023/resume/README.md

 - [Alfam](), This is the proejct for a construction and build related shop, client was intereseted in seeing his daily profit, workers participation on sale, and storing his all available items data to a database and getting verious reports about shop activity.
 - Also created a web app client for Telegram-API, now under development
   - achieved: Authenticate using phone number or QR scanning, sending and receive message, read status check...
-- **Macbro - Installments CRM**: I developed it from scratch everything.
+- **Macbro - Installments CRM**: I developed it from scratch.
 From DB Schema design to UI, Completed the project within almost 2 weeks.
 It has functionalities like: Sending SMS to customers, Role/Permission based authorization, Export to excel.
   - used techs
     - MongDB
     - NodeJS